Article

 Supporting our NHS people experiencing stress

-Developed with our health and wellbeing leads, this page provides information to help you support people experiencing stress.
+Developed with our health and wellbeing leads, to help you support people experiencing stress.

 Stress is something that everyone feels at times.
 Work-related stress is defined by the Health and Safety Executive (HSE) as 'the adverse reaction people have to excessive pressures or other types of demand placed on them’.
 It is more prevalent in public service occupations, such as health and social care.